136 Creative Party Ideas

 20. Elevate your ice

-Spice it up by putting slices of fruit in your ice tray before freezing it.
-Strawberries, kiwi, and pineapple will make you seem much more sophisticated than you actually are.
+Spice it up by putting fruit slices in your ice tray before freezing it.
+Strawberries, kiwi, and pineapple will make you seem much more sophisticated than you are.

 21. Use your tub